microsoft/pxt-adafruit/docs/lessons/guess-the-number/quiz-answers.md

 ```

 ## 4.
-If the rectangle below represents the BBC micro:bit, shade the areas that will be displayed.
+If the rectangle below represents the @boardname@, shade the areas that will be displayed.
 Explain why that particular area is shaded.

 ```blocks
 let randomNumber = Math.random(10)